 Where are the best ice fishing spots in the U.S.?
 We've got some ideas.

-Okay, we get it: when most people envision a "fishing destination," they imagine vast expanses of open water, deep blue in color, with a radiant blue sky splayed out above it and scenic views in every direction.
+Okay, we get it: when most people envision a "winter fishing destination," they imagine vast expanses of open water, deep blue in color, with a radiant blue sky splayed out above it and scenic views in every direction.

 They don't imagine a frozen and frigid lake or something as seemingly unglamorous as drilling a hole in the ice and huddling around it in a one-man shelter.